LeonHLJ/FAC-Net/README.md

 >

 ## Overview
 We argue that existing methods for weakly-supervised temporal activity localization cannot guarantee the foreground-action consistency, that is, the foreground and actions are mutually inclusive.
 Therefore, we propose a novel method named Foreground-Action Consistency Network (FAC-Net) to address this issue.
-Our method outperforms all the previous state-of-the-art approaches.
+The experimental results on THUMOS14 are as below.

 | Method \ mAP(%) | @0.1 | @0.2 | @0.3 | @0.4 | @0.5 | @0.6 | @0.7 | AVG |
 |:----------------|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|